practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dart/README.md

 $
 ```

-_linux-vdso.so.1_ is a "virtual dynamic shared object", which "is a small shared library that the kernel automatically maps into the address space of all user-space applications."
-See from: https://man7.org/linux/man-pages/man7/vdso.7.html
+_linux-vdso.so.1_ is a "virtual ELF dynamic shared object" (ELF = Executable and Linkable Format), which "is a small shared library that the kernel automatically maps into the address space of all user-space applications."
+See from: https://man7.org/linux/man-pages/man7/vdso.7.html.
+It's used in (Linux) programming languages where dynamic executables are compiled by default, and these are the most compiled programming languages: [Portability of programs](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/70%20-%20portability%20from%20Linux%20to%20Linux#portability-of-programs)

 So, in this case the easiest solution from my point of view would be to install a suitable Dart version on the target Linux system, and then compile the Dart script into a specific executable program version again.